SLU Food Bank at ICS

 Anyone who is hungry and needs food is welcome.
-We do not have any restrictions about where people live or what their financial situation may be.
+Without any restrictions about where people live or what their financial situation may be.
 Many clients come to our food bank to supplement the food that they can’t afford to purchase at the grocery store.
-Many of our clients are on fixed incomes and while some do receive food stamps, this is not enough to provide adequate nutrition throughout the month.
-By hosting the food distribution near the end of the month we offer supplemental food to clients’ dwindling pantries.
+Many of our clients are on fixed incomes and while some do receive food stamps, this is not enough to provide adequate nutrition throughout the month, and we offer supplemental food to clients’ dwindling pantries.
 This comes as a welcome relief to many.

 Volunteers are always needed and welcomed.
 Please click GET INVOLVED! to learn more.